jwalterskirchen/jwalterskirchen.github.io/_workinprogress/alliance.md

 title: "Do alliances deter civil conflict?
 Assessing the effect of military alliances on the onset of intrastate violence"
 collection: workinprogress
 permalink: /workinprogress/alliance
-excerpt: 'In this paper, we investigate if the deterrence effect of military alliances extends to intrasstate conflicts.'
+excerpt: 'In this paper, we investigate if the deterrence effect of military alliances extends to intrastate conflicts.'
 date: 2023-12-01
 venue: 'Not Published'
 paperurl: ''